-Pastel pencils allow pastel artists to have more control to create fine details.
+Pastel pencils allow pastel artists to have more control in creating fine details.
 They can be layered and blended just like hard and soft pastels.
 Many artists use a combination of pastel sticks and pastel pencils for portraits and wildlife paintings.

 How do beginners use pastel pencils?

 Pastel pencils are similar to colored pencils.
-The main difference is that pastel pencils can be effortlessly blended, which will create multiply shades.
+The main difference is that pastel pencils can be effortlessly blended, creating multiple shades.
 Many beginners encounter the mistake of applying too much pastel at once, which will fill the paper’s tooth, making it impossible to add multiple layers.
 For best results, add light layers of pastel, blend the pastel with your finger of other blending tools and add more pastel until you are pleased with the shades.